Depth-Wise Attention (DWAtt): A Layer Fusion Method for Data-Efficient Classification: Introduction

 The Transformer architecture \citep{vaswani17attention} and variants \citep{Fan2020AccessingHR} have become a mainstream, reliable choice for a wide range of Natural Language Processing (\newterm{NLP}) tasks, such as sentence classification, token labeling, retrieval, and question answering \citep{wang2018glue, wang2019superglue}.
 This is in part due to architectural properties that enable enhanced parallelization and better modeling of long-range dependencies.
 Several models have since surfaced, setting new records on different benchmarks \citep{devlin-etal-2019-bert, lewis-etal-2020-bart, gpt3}.
 In the vanilla architecture, a stack of Transformer blocks are applied sequentially to refine the representation of an input sequence, which is then fed to a task-specific module, such as a classifier head.

-Recent works have shown that the hidden representations from intermediate layers may benefit downstream tasks \citep{wallat_bertnesia_2021}.
+Recent works have shown that hidden representations from intermediate layers may benefit downstream tasks \citep{wallat_bertnesia_2021}.
 Other works have tested the fusion of hidden representations in tasks such as sequence-to-sequence machine translation \citep{shen2018dense,liu2020layer,liu2021understanding}.
+See also speech modeling works \citep{Li2018Layer}.

 In this work, we propose a method to combine the hidden representations of encoder layers to more easily utilize the full model.
-Moreover, we further investigate a simpler alternative as another compelling baseline.
-Some of the inspiration for this work is based on \textit{Vertical Attention} introduced in \citet{AlKhamissi_Gabr_ElNokrashy_Essam_2021}.
+Moreover, we further investigate a simpler alternative as a compelling baseline.
+This work expands on \textit{Vertical Attention}, introduced in \citet{AlKhamissi_Gabr_ElNokrashy_Essam_2021}, by providing a more detailed specification and an extensive evaluation and analysis.